-There is no real answer here, both provide a different experience to check out.
+There is no real answer here; both provide a different experience.
 Both are quite fun to play with friends too.
 Terraria even supports four-player split-screen co-op, something we don’t see in many games nowadays.

-Terraria offers a sandbox experience with adventure and lots of objectives in the mix.
+Terraria offers a sandbox experience with adventure and many objectives in the mix.
 Players get goals and other things that motivate them to keep their journey going.
-There’s depth, something that its competitor does not really have.
+There’s depth, something that its competitor does not have.

-Minecraft offers a bit of the opposite, you can sit back and not have to worry about chasing bosses and getting more loot.
-You have the freedom to explore and build the best farm house, mega base or whatever cool structure you have in your mind at the moment.
+Minecraft offers a bit of the opposite; you can sit back and not worry about chasing bosses and getting more loot.
+You have the freedom to explore and build the best farmhouse, megabase, or whatever cool structure you have in your mind at the moment.

-Terraria is the better option for those who want to have goals and a challenge while Minecraft is the game to go for creativity.
+Terraria is the better option for those who want goals and a challenge, while Minecraft is a creativity game.

-Minecraft is available on PC, consoles, mobile, and a few other platforms.
+Minecraft is available on PC, consoles, mobile, and other platforms.
 Terraria is available on PC, mobile, consoles, and 3DS.